Skip to main content

 • RG351mp - 5.5

 Although the RG351p has a lower score of 5.0 relative to its RG cousins, the price difference between the models is too significant to ignore.
-The RG351p can be found for $40-60 cheaper than an RG351m and maybe $60-80 cheaper than an RG351mp.
-You are not getting 50-100% better of a handheld relative to the price so when I deduct for cost of the device, the RG351p wins.
+The RG351p can be found for $40 to $60 cheaper than an RG351m and maybe $60 to $80 cheaper than an RG351mp.
+You are not getting 50 to 100% better of a handheld relative to the price, so when I factor in the cost of the device, the RG351p wins.

-There is no 'perfect' handheld.
-Nearly everyone online agrees as there is always something left 'wanting' in each device.
-In the end, we are all drawn to retro gaming for different reasons and for me I just want something casual.
+There is no perfect handheld.
+Nearly everyone online agrees that there is always something left wanting in each device.
+In the end, we are all drawn to retro gaming for different reasons, and for me, I just want something casual.

 2/7/2022 - 6 Month Review Update

 I barely use the handheld now.
-It sits on a shelf and sometimes I might turn it on and play a few minutes of a game, but not sure why I just don't find it as exciting as before.
+It sits on a shelf, and sometimes I might turn it on and play a few minutes of a game, but I'm not sure why.
+I just don't find it as exciting as before.

 I forgot about it while I was flying for 9 hours and instead just watched movies.
-YMMV but after a while the novelty of a portable retro handheld loses steam.
+Your mileage may vary, but after a while, the novelty of a portable retro handheld loses steam.

 8/1/2022 - 1 Year Review Update

-Put it simply, the RG351P makes retro gaming convenient.
-I haven't touched it for months and then about a month ago picked it up and started gaming again and it works perfectly.
+Put simply, the RG351P makes retro gaming convenient.
+I haven't touched it for months, but about a month ago, I picked it up and started gaming again, and it works perfectly.

-While, the ergonomics is not ideal for extending game play, its one of those devices you want to engage for a short gaming stint of 15-30 minutes and upward of an hour at a time.
+While the ergonomics are not ideal for extended gameplay, it’s one of those devices you want to engage with for a short gaming stint of 15 to 30 minutes and up to an hour at a time.

 12/11/22

-Still using this thing and I'm finding it helps satisfy my retro gaming needs.
-I may consider the newer RG353P, but honestly for what I use this for, the only thing that might matter is a bigger screen.
+I am still using this device and finding it helps satisfy my retro gaming needs.
+I may consider the newer RG353P, but honestly, for what I use this for, the only thing that might matter is a bigger screen.

 Comments